Staff Research Scientist · Google DeepMind

 Video generationControllabilityPersonalisationPhysical reasoning

-I work on Veo, including ingredient-to-video and Veo 3.1, building controllable video systems for character consistency, creative production, robotics evaluation, and physical world understanding.
+Before Omni, I worked on Veo, including ingredient-to-video and Veo 3.1, building controllable video systems for character consistency, creative production, robotics evaluation, and physical world understanding.

 Research vision